 TB is a leading cause of morbidity and mortality among people living with HIV, including those receiving antiretroviral therapy.
-Intensified TB case-finding and access to quality diagnosis and treatment of TB in accordance with international/national guidelines are essential to improve the quality and quantity of life for people living with HIV.
-A measure of the percentage of HIV-positive TB patients that access appropriate treatment for their TB and HIV is important.
+Prompt TB treatment and early antiretroviral therapy are critical for reducing the mortality due to HIV-associated TB and must be the highest-priority activity for both the AIDS Programme and National TB Programme.
+A measure of the percentage of HIV-positive TB patients that access appropriate treatment for their TB and HIV is therefore very important.